 Meanwhile, Neural DSP seems more interested in wooing the Apple Silicon crowd with their plugins by porting them over to support Apple Silicon lately.
-They claim that separate teams are working on the plugins and the Quad Cortex, but for a company of their size, it feels like a misallocation of resources.
+They claim that separate teams are working on the plugins and the Quad Cortex, but it feels like a misallocation of resources for a company of their size.
 It’s like watching a chef focus on garnishing the plate while the main course burns in the oven.

 Once again, I understand Neural was, first and foremost, a software company.
 Those plugins probably fund the company and keep it running.
-I would also imagine the margins on the Quad Cortex have fallen with the pandemic driving up the cost of manufacturing, shipping and cost of the components themselves (which a teardown video confirmed were high-quality components).
+I would also imagine the margins on the Quad Cortex have fallen with the pandemic, driving up the cost of manufacturing, shipping, and the components themselves (which a teardown video confirmed were high-quality components).

 When we bought the Quad Cortex, we knew we weren’t getting everything all at once and were buying a somewhat early access device.
 But, two years later, I would have thought Neural would have gotten their affairs in order and worked out some of these issues now.

-In due time we will hopefully see these issues resolved.
+In due time, we will hopefully see these issues resolved.
 But, competition is nipping at the heels of the Quad Cortex.
 Competitors are catching up.
-The Headrush Prime is a good example of a competing modeller which is more affordable, just as capable and has more features.
-It has a colour touchscreen, supports loading songs, capturing amps and effects and a plethora of other features that the Quad Cortex once only had in a single device.
+The Headrush Prime is a good example of a competing modeller that is more affordable, just as capable and has more features.
+It has a colour touchscreen, supports loading songs, captures amps and effects, and has many other features that the Quad Cortex once only had in a single device.